 Zinc deficiency is typically the result of inadequate dietary intake of zinc.
 Foods that are rich in zinc include meat, poultry, seafood and nuts.
 Zinc deficiency is particularly profound in the developing world where most populations have plant-based diets that are low in zinc.
 Zinc deficiency can lead to impaired growth and a weakened immune system that makes children more susceptible to infection and disease.

 The Zinc Alliance for Child Health is a movement of Canadian organizations committed to accelerating the use of zinc and oral rehydration salts around the world to treat diarrhea, one of the leading killers of children.
-Partners include UNICEF, the Micronutrient Initiative and the Government of Canada.
+Partners include UNICEF, the Nutrition International and the Government of Canada.

 The challenge the world faces is not producing more zinc; it is getting zinc into the diets of people suffering from zinc deficiency.
 This requires government advocacy, better distribution networks and greater awareness of the importance of zinc for human health.
 The amount required across the globe, annually for zinc supplements amounts to less than 2 percent of our entire annual production and less than 0.1 percent of global production.
 Teck’s Zinc & Health program is aimed at raising awareness about this global health problem and working with international partners to help get zinc to those who need it most.